The Division of Responsibility

 Basically, this theory, developed by childhood feeding expert Ellyn Satter, says that parents are responsible for deciding what, when, and where a child should eat.
 The child is responsible for deciding whether or not to eat the food served and how much to eat.

 Taking the Pressure off You and Your Child

-Realizing that we don’t have control over whether our child even takes one bite of a food is a game-changer.
+Realizing that we don’t have control over whether our child even takes one bite of food is a game-changer.
 Sure, we can gently encourage them to taste it or even just smell it or touch it, but that should be the extent of our request.
-Skip the nagging.
-Skip the authoritarian demands.
-And skip the bribing.
+In other words, skip the:

 Letting Go of Comments

 It is also helpful to know that there is no need for statements such as:

 Statements like these can often do more harm than good when it comes to helping your child develop a healthy relationship with food.
 They can also take the joy right out of mealtime!

 Examples: Your child eats only the chicken and pasta without touching the broccoli.
 Resist the urge to comment.
 This will make them more likely to try it next time.
 Your child eats two tiny bites of fish and leaves the rest.
 Again, it can be tempting to say “just one more bite”, but resist the urge to comment.

 Your best bet is actually to skip food and nutrition talk altogether!

 When it comes to desserts and sweets, Satter recommends handling them a little differently.
 In general, limit desserts to one serving per person at mealtimes, but allow kids to at as much as they want when sweets are served as a snack or fika.